 How Will This Program Change the Face of Rheumatology?

 “To date, treatments for RA and lupus have been aimed at decreasing inflammation and pain.
-For the first time, we are bringing together multidisciplinary research teams to achieve a broad, systems-level understanding of these diseases, setting the stage for the development of more effective diagnostic and treatment approaches,” said Dr. Stephen Katz, director of NIAMS, in the official press release for the initiative.
+For the first time, we are bringing together multidisciplinary research teams to achieve a broad, systems-level understanding of these diseases, setting the stage for the development of more effective diagnostic and treatment approaches,” said Dr. Stephen Katz, director of NIAMS, in the official for the initiative.

 During the five-year program, researchers will explore the biological pathways and cellular behaviors of both rheumatoid arthritis and lupus.
 They will compile data from various genome-wide analyses in order to better understand the tissue behavior and resulting tissue damage that is the hallmark of RA and lupus.
 The data will be made available to the entire network and to the whole rheumatology community.